Al-Azhar University: Beginnings under the Fatimids

-Al-Azhar is one of the relics of the Isma'ili Shi'a Fatimid dynasty, which claimed descent from Fatimah, daughter of Muhammad and wife of Ali, son-in-law, and cousin of Muhammad.
-Fatimah was called al-Zahra (the luminous), and the institution was named in her honor.
+Al-Azhar is one of the relics of the Ismaili Shi'a Fatimid dynasty, which claimed descent from Fatimah, daughter of Muhammad and wife of Ali, son-in-law, and cousin of Muhammad.
+Fatimah was called al-Zahra (the luminous), and the institution was named in her honour.
 It was founded as a mosque by the Fatimid commander Jawhar al-Siqilli at the orders of the Caliph and Imam Al-Mu'izz li-Din Allah as he founded the city for Cairo.
 It was begun (probably on Saturday) in Jumada al-Awwal in the year AH 359 (March/April 970 CE).
 Its building was completed on the 9th of Ramadan in AH 361 (24 June 972 CE).
 Both Caliph al-Aziz Billah and Caliph Al-Hakim bi-Amr Allah added to its premises.
 It was further repaired, renovated, and extended by al-Mustansir Billah and al-Hafiz li-Din Allah.